The future for milling wheat

 While millers might prefer to buy on functionality, time constraints at intake mean it is protein quantity that is tested.
 Millers are prepared to buy lower protein grains in years when it has been difficult to reach 13% content, and they quite often take fallbacks down to 12%.
 But that shortfall must be replaced to create a product of the demanded specification, and to do that high-protein milling wheat from other countries such as Canada and Germany is blended in.

-Hypothetically, if the standard protein specification for UK milling wheat were lowered from 13% to 12% to reduce fertiliser requirements, there would be no margin for error to accept fallbacks.
+Hypothetically, if the standard protein specification for UK milling wheat were lowered from 13% to 12% to reduce nitrogen fertiliser requirements, there would be no margin for error to accept fallbacks.

 Furthermore, imports of high-protein breadmaking wheat would increase to maintain flour functionality, reducing both the demand for domestic breadmaking wheat and the premium paid, to account for the elevated costs of importing more high-protein wheat.